sanskriti16/robustest_documentation_source/hubappium_new.rst

 **2. Desired Capabilities**

-**deviceID** - Provide the device details using the **robustest.deviceID** desired capability.
+**robustest.deviceID** - Provide the device details using the **robustest.deviceID** desired capability.
 *This is not mandatory in case of running mobile web tests as the system will automatically pick up a device based on desired capabilities mentioned.
 If you do provide deviceID for your mobile web tests, then the system will try to allocate the specific device requested for and fail if the device is not available*

-* **projectID** - The RobusTest project under which you wish to run your tests should be provided using the *projectID* desired capability.
+* **robustest.projectID** - The RobusTest project under which you wish to run your tests should be provided using the *robustest.projectID* desired capability.

-- **accessKey** - The user is authenticated using the RobusTest Access Key, provided using the *accessKey* desired capability.
+- **robustest.accessKey** - The user is authenticated using the RobusTest Access Key, provided using the *robustest.accessKey* desired capability.

 * **platformName** - Depending on whether you wish to run your tests on Android or iOS, please select the appropriate platform name, provided using the *platformName* desired capability.

-* **app** - In case you are running your tests on a mobile app, you also need to provide the *app* desired capability
+* **app** - In case you are running your tests on a mobile app, you also need to provide the *app* desired capability.
+This can be a local file or a remote file.

-- **buildID** - If you are running your tests on a build uploaded to RobusTest and want to see the build details in your report, pass the *buildID* desired capability.
+- **robustest.buildID** - If you are running your tests on a build uploaded to RobusTest and want to see the build details in your report, pass the *robustest.buildID* desired capability.
 The buildID is the unique identifier for a build that is uploaded to RobusTest.

 * **browserName** - In case you are running your tests on a mobile browser, provide the *browserName* desired capability.